-If your priority is to get a job in the most sought-after industry, this is the course for you!
+If your priority is to get a job the most sought-after industry, this is the course for you!

 In response to the rapidly changing COVID-19 situation, there is an urgent demand for aged and disability workers trained in providing safe personal care and support.
 These skills have never been more important for those working or looking to work in the health and community services sectors.

 The Certificate III in Individual Support (Ageing, Home and Community) course provides you with a holistic approach to caring for the older people within our community.